rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

  - being only contact person regarding the group decisions, and responding on time when requested
  - financial costs made by the group

+To create a new group, simply contact [helpdesk](../contact/) and we will provide you all the information.

 ## 2. Security and privacy.

 ### 2.1.
 Asymmetric key cryptography